 “This cleansing of the temple was His first official act after entering Jerusalem.
 By it He unmistakably asserted His lordship over the temple” (MacDonald p 1204).

-Jesus is the Son of David
+Jesus is the judge of all the nations

 Gentiles recognise his deity

 And, as Matthew reveals Jesus as the Son of God through being conceived by the Holy Spirit and born of a virgin, at his death, he shows some Roman soldiers, gentiles, declaring his deity.
 “Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this man was the Son of God” (Matt 27:54).
 Not the son of God in the Jewish understanding, as Messiah, but as deity.
 These soldiers knew what they were implying; for their own emperor, Augustus, claimed the title Son of God for himself, and it was a title of deity.

 Jesus is the second Person of the Trinity

 Finally, Matthew has recorded Jesus’ last words to his disciples while on earth.
 When he was about to ascend to the Father, he said, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost…..lo, I am with you always, even unto the end of the world” (Matt 28:19-20).